-Shrimp Salsa Recipe: This fresh and easy Shrimp Salsa Recipe is the perfect no-cook appetizer dip with lots of Mexican flavor.
-My take on this Seafood Salsa Recipe is light, healthy and will have you dreaming of meals near the ocean.
+Shrimp Salsa Recipe: This fresh, easy, and healthy no-cook appetizer dip with shrimp, avocado, tomato, cilantro, and lime plus lots of Mexican flavors.
+My take on this Seafood Salsa Recipe is light, healthy, and will have you dreaming of meals near the ocean.

-Whenever I’m on vacation I always look for any sort of fresh ceviche on the menu.
-Whether it’s conch filled by the deep blue waters of the Bahamas or shrimp filled under Spanish moss-lined trees in Hilton Head… if I’m by the sea I crave some sort of a Seafood Salsa Recipe.
+Whenever I'm on vacation I always look for any sort of fresh ceviche on the menu.
+Whether it's conch filled by the deep blue waters of the Bahamas or shrimp filled under Spanish moss-lined trees in Hilton Head... if I'm by the sea I crave some sort of a Seafood Salsa Recipe whenever I'm at the beach.
 I adore the combination of salty seafood with the freshness of Mexican homemade salsa.

 It turned out PRETTY.
 DARN.
 INCREDIBLE.

 Why You'll Love this Fresh & Light Shrimp Salsa recipe...